zoobab/Rshell/README.md

 Install
 -------

-1. As root, create a directory named /var/log/ttyrec: mkdir -pv /var/log/ttyrec
+1. As root, create a directory named /var/log/ttyrec

-2. Copy rshell to somewhere in your path (in this example, /usr/local/bin/): cp -v rshell /usr/local/bin/
+2. Copy rshell to somewhere in your path (in this example, /usr/local/bin/)
 3. Add a sudo user who will be able to obtain a root shell via "sudo rshell"